 This was a recent policy change.
 Research done years ago may not disclose these conflicts so openly.
 You might have to dig through the article.

 Pay attention to anything else.
 Of course, we cannot completely ignore research with conflicts of interest.

-But if I notice any conflict of interest, I immediately analyze the study with a finer tooth comb and compare it to related work.
+Always check for conflicts of interest, but also note that older research often buried them deep within the paper.
 I certainly don’t make major changes to my own routines as a result of one conflicted study.

 Science is a web.
 New research builds on the axioms and discoveries of previous papers.

 Scroll to the bottom of any public study, and you’ll see dozens of references.
 The more commonly something is referenced, the higher the scientific value (and usually credibility).

 How often a paper gets cited determines what’s called its “impact factor”.